This blog may contain affiliate links. Read our disclosure policy for more info.

 This is a relatively easy hike, with a gradual incline towards the glacier viewing point.
-Worth noting is that unlike Roy’s Peak, this hike has lots to see along the hike itself – so, be prepared to stop and take photos constantly.
+Worth noting is that, unlike Roy’s Peak, this hike has lots to see along the hike itself – so, be prepared to stop and take photos constantly.

 8. Drive the Crown Range

 You’ll certainly want to stop at some of the viewpoints along the way – one of the most popular is the viewpoint halfway up the hill called Arrow Junction Lookout after you take the turn-off near Lake Hayes in Queenstown.
 This viewpoint has an awesome view of Arrowtown and Lake Hayes.

-If you plan on driving the Crown Range during the winter months (especially between May and September) be sure to bring snow chains as this road can get particularly snowy and closures are common.
+If you plan on driving the Crown Range during the winter months in NZ (especially between May and September) be sure to bring snow chains as this road can get particularly snowy and closures are common.
 In winter, you should always check Crown Range Road conditions before you set off.

-Related read: For another epic road trip, check out the scenic drive from Queenstown to Mount Cook.
+Related Read: For another epic road trip, check out the scenic drive from Queenstown to Mount Cook.
 Along this route, there are plenty of things to do and see.

-9. Test your nerves and go Skydiving
+9. Test your nerves and go skydiving

-As I’ve mentioned numerous times already, the scenery in Wanaka is outstanding – so, what better way to see it than by jumping out of a specially designed fixed-wing plane.
+As I’ve mentioned numerous times already, the scenery in Wanaka is outstanding – so, what better way to see it than by jumping out of a specially designed fixed-wing plane?
 From your awesome vantage point high up in the sky, you’ll spot lakes, the Southern Alps, the Clutha River, and even see as far as Mount Cook!

-Lesser known fact – you can reach a speed of up 200km per hour when you skydive, that’s 200 feet per second!
+Lesser known fact – you can reach a speed of up to 200 kmph (124 mph) when you skydive, that’s 200 feet (61 m) per second!

-Prices are from $369 for 15,000ft. $329 for 12,000ft. $299 for 9,000ft.
-You can book your skydive in advance so you don’t chicken out too!
+Prices are from $479 NZD for the 15,000 ft dive, $379 NZD for the 12,000 ft dive, and $289 NZD for the 9,000 ft dive.
+You can book your skydive in advance, so you don’t chicken out too!

 10. Get tipsy on a wine tour/tasting